devitocodes/devito/benchmarks/user/README.md

 The auto-tuner will discover a suitable block shape for each blocked loop nest in the generated code.

-With `autotune=True`, the auto-tuner gets set in `basic` mode, which will only attempt a small batch of block shapes.
-With `autotune='aggressive'`, the auto-tuning phase will take up more time, but it will also evaluate more block shapes.
+With `autotune=True`, the auto-tuner operates in `basic` mode, which only attempts a small batch of block shapes.
+With `autotune='aggressive'`, the auto-tuning phase will likely take up more time, but it will also evaluate more block shapes.

-When running `python benchmark.py ...`, the underlying Operators will automatically be run in aggressive mode, that is as `op.apply(autotune='aggressive')`.

-The autotuning mode can be selected with `-a mode `

-`benchmark.py` uses the so called "pre-emptive" auto-tuning, which implies two
+By default, `benchmark.py` runs Operators with auto-tuning in aggressive mode, that is as `op.apply(autotune='aggressive')`.
+This can be changed with the `-a/--autotune` flags.
+In particular, `benchmark.py` uses the so called "pre-emptive" auto-tuning, which implies two things:
-things:

 * The Operator's output fields are copied, and the Operator will write to these copies while auto-tuning.
-So the memory footprint is at worst doubled during this phase.
+So the memory footprint is temporarily larger during this phase.
-* The auto-tuner is separated from the actual computation, as useless values get computed and eventually ditched.
+* The auto-tuning phase produces values that are eventually ditched;
+  afterwards, the actual computation takes place.
+The execution time of the latter does not include auto-tuning.

-Note that when benchmarking is not the goal, one should/would rather exploit the so called "runtime auto-tuning":
+Note that in production runs one should/would rather use the so called "runtime auto-tuning":
 ```
 op.apply(autotune=('aggressive', 'runtime'))
 ```
-in which auto-tuning, as the name suggests, will be performed during the first N timesteps of the actual computation, after which the best block shapes will be selected and used for all remaining timesteps.
+in which auto-tuning, as the name suggests, will be performed during the first N timesteps of the actual computation, after which the best block shapes are selected and used for all remaining timesteps.

 ## Choice of the backend compiler